kooparse/zalgebra/README.md

-rotate | Construct a rotation from the given matrix according to given axis (vec3). from_scale | Construct a scale matrix from identity matrix. scale | Construct a scale from the given matrix according to given axis (vec3). perspective | Construct a perspective matrix from given fovy, aspect ratio, min/max inputs. look_at | Construct a right-handed look_at matrix from given position (eye) and target. mult | Multiply two matrices. inv | Inverse the given matrix.
+rotate | Construct a rotation from the given matrix according to given axis (vec3). from_scale | Construct a scale matrix from identity matrix. scale | Construct a scale from the given matrix according to given axis (vec3). perspective | Construct a perspective matrix from given fovy, aspect ratio, near/far inputs. orthographic| Construct an orthographic matrix from given left, right, bottom, top, near/far inputs. look_at | Construct a right-handed look_at matrix from given position (eye) and target. mult | Multiply two matrices. inv | Inverse the given matrix.